siouan/frontend-gradle-plugin/README.md

 - **Distribution management**: the plugin downloads and installs a [Node.js][nodejs] distribution and/or a [Yarn][classic-yarn] distribution when required.
 Optionally, a shared/global distribution may be used instead to avoid network overhead and duplication.
 The plugin may also use a HTTP proxy server for downloads, to take advantage of any caching facility, and submit to the organization's security rules.
+Basic authentication scheme is supported for both distribution and proxy servers.
 - **Configurable dependencies installation**: depending on the environment, installing frontend dependencies using the `package.json` file may require a different command (e.g. `npm ci`).
 - **Built-in tasks**: no need to define tasks to build, clean, check, or publish the frontend application through